lightim/dev.lightim.pw/README.md

 ## Repositories

-Can be found on GitHub: https://github.com/lightim
+Can be found on GitHub: <https://github.com/lightim>

 ## Stack

-We use PHP (async library is amphp) to develop Postic, Registist (two parts of server) and Messrec (Message Record Database).
+We use PHP (async library is amphp) to develop Postic, Registry (two parts of server) and Messrec (Message Record Database).

 Client side: PC: Electron, Mobile: Probably React Native